Ayassaka/eecs494_project1/README.md

 ## Known Issues

 - run jump should only be able to fire forward
-- run jump should start and end with normal jump
 - the weapon should only be held up when it fires (in running / jumping)
-- knock back should be a force instead of a translate
+- knock back inertia problem
 - animation needed when enemy dies
 - animation needed when missile explodes
 - Missile Mode Sprites of the player